New to a database and don’t know about the types of keys in DBMS? If yes, then this blog will help you explore the types of keys in DBMS

 A unique key is an attribute or a group of attributes that can help you identify a record uniquely.
+Its included in the another one best types of keys in DBMS.
 You might be wondering since primary and unique keys both similarly identify a record, aren’t they the same?

 Yes, they work in similar ways, but they are different.
 As we have discussed above, the primary key cannot take null values, but the unique key can accept a null value.
 Yet you don’t get many options for it, you can only enter a single null value.

 In the above table, both Roll_no and Phone_no columns can have unique values.
 But Phone_no is unique, while Roll_no is primary.
 This is because it is possible that a student won’t have a phone number, so there we can put null.

 Types Of Keys In DBMS #4 – Candidate Key

 A candidate key is a group of attributes uniquely identifying a record.
 The primary key is a part of the candidate key.
 In simpler words, a candidate key is the group of all the unique keys that can act as a primary key.

 Since there can be only one primary key per table, many candidate keys can be possible.
 One of these candidate keys is a primary key, and the remaining others can be called unique keys.
 Yet, you cannot add null values to these candidate keys.

 Phone and Roll_No columns will have unique and non-null values.
 But one has to become a primary key and another a candidate key.